Co-Education at King’s House School

 We believe in ‘sport for all’, and this philosophy will continue as we expand the range of sporting opportunities available.
 Pupils will continue to take part in a wide range of activities in their PE lessons, ensuring that they have the skills needed to access and play all the key team sports.

 We are committed to providing a high level of competitive sport for boys and girls, and over the coming months preparations will be made to ensure that we offer the best possible range of team sports.
 King’s House School Sports Ground already has excellent provision and facilities for girls’ sports.
+Ms Williams joined the department as the Lead on Girls’ Games in September 2024, and will be leading on provision.

 Will school numbers and class sizes increase?